Insprill/custom-join-messages/docs/bossbar.rst

 Bar-Color
 ^^^^^^^^^
-What color the bar should be.
-All colors can be found `here <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/boss/BarColor.html>`_
+What color the bar should be. `All colors <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/boss/BarColor.html>`_

 Bar-Style
 ^^^^^^^^^
-The style of the bar (solid, 6 notches, 12 notches, etc).
-All styles can be found `here <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/boss/BarStyle.html>`_
+The style of the bar (solid, 6 notches, 12 notches, etc). `All styles <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/boss/BarStyle.html>`_

 Show-Time